zveljkovic/zeddy-config/README.md

 # Zeddy Config
 Zeddy config is a simple configuration library inspired by `convict` built in TypeScript.
-It closely follows suggestions written in my book 'Pragmatic Node.js development: Primer in NestJS'.
+It closely follows suggestions written in my upcoming book 'Pragmatic Node.js development: Primer in NestJS'.
-It also follows the suggestions from [The Twelve-Factor App](https://12factor.net/config) for configuring variables via environment variables
+It also follows the suggestions from [The Twelve-Factor App](https://12factor.net/config) for configuring variables via environment variables.

 ### Usage
 In `config.ts` write your schema.
-As this library is written in TypeScript it will autocomplete the available fields (they depend on `type` property).
-Full interface of options are given below
+Full interface of options are given in Interfaces section.

 ```
 import { configz, dotenvize } from "zeddy-config";